Contextual Bandits with Budgeted Information Reveal: INTRODUCTION

 Contextual bandit algorithms are commonly used in digital health to recommend personalized treatments.
 However, to ensure the effectiveness of the treatments, patients are often requested to take actions that have no immediate benefit to them, which we refer to as \emph{pro-treatment} actions.
 In practice, clinicians have a limited budget to encourage patients to take these actions and collect additional information.
 We introduce a novel optimization and learning algorithm to address this problem.
 This algorithm effectively combines the strengths of two algorithmic approaches in a seamless manner, including 1) an online primal-dual algorithm for deciding the optimal timing to reach out to patients, and 2) a contextual bandit learning algorithm to deliver personalized treatment to the patient.
 We prove that this algorithm admits a sub-linear regret bound.
 We illustrate the usefulness of this algorithm on both synthetic and real-world data.

-\section{Introduction}
+\section{INTRODUCTION}

 In digital health, to ensure the effectiveness of treatments, patients are often requested to take actions that have no immediate benefit to them.
-We will refer to these actions as \emph{pro-treatment actions}.
-For example, in personalized treatment for addiction, if patients do not complete self-reports, then the effectiveness of the treatment might be compromised~\citep{carpenter2020developments}.
-Another example can be found when a commercial sensor is utilized or when we want to pool data across patients, the data-collecting device (e.g., wearables, electronic toothbrush) may only be able to communicate with the intervention-delivery device (e.g., smartphones) through the cloud.
-To ensure the proper delivery of personalized treatments, patients might have to open an App on their phones, thus allowing the App to download the most recent treatment recommendation from the cloud~\citep{trella2022designing}.
-When patients do not take the pro-treatment actions, clinicians might be able to take \emph{a limited number of} expensive nudges, e.g., having a clinician follow up \emph{and} nudge patients to take a pro-treatment action.
+We refer to these actions as \emph{pro-treatment actions}.
+For instance, in personalized addiction treatment, the effectiveness of the treatment may be compromised if patients fail to complete self-reports \citep{carpenter2020developments}.
+Another scenario arises when utilizing commercial sensors or when there is a need to aggregate data across multiple patients.
+In this case, data collected from the sensor can exclusively be accessed via cloud servers, implying that the data-collecting device, such as wearables and electronic toothbrush, may only be able to communicate with the intervention-delivery device, such as smartphones, through the cloud.
+To ensure the proper delivery of personalized treatments, patients may need to open a dedicated app on their smartphones, enabling the app to retrieve the latest treatment recommendations from the cloud~\citep{trella2022designing}.
+When patients neglect pro-treatment actions, clinicians may resort to \emph{limited}, \emph{costly} nudges, such as clinician follow-ups to encourage compliance.

-We are interested in answering the following question: \emph{given a limited budget for expensive nudges for use when patients fail to take pro-treatment actions, when should these nudges be used?} To answer this question, we reformulate this problem by introducing \emph{two agents}.
-The first agent is a \textbf{recommender}.
-This agent is a learning agent that takes all \emph{revealed} information on the patient up to the current time as input and recommends the treatment action for the next time step.
-The second agent is a \textbf{revealer}.
-This agent has access to \emph{current} (or some surrogate of current) and prior patient information and decides whether to reveal this information to the recommender, enabling the learning of personalized treatment.
-In digital health, the recommender is often a \textit{reinforcement learning} (RL) algorithm, and the revealer could be a staff member.
-At each decision point, the staff could observe the sensor data collected from the patient so far and decide whether to remind the patient to take pro-treatment actions.
-Once the pro-treatment action is taken, the entire history of sensor data is revealed to the recommender.
+We are interested in answering the following question: \emph{given a limited budget for expensive nudges for use when patients fail to take pro-treatment actions, when should these nudges be used?} To answer this question, we \emph{reformulate} the problem by introducing \emph{two agents}.
+The first agent functions as a \textbf{recommender}, specifically, a learning agent that uses all the \emph{revealed} patient information up to the current time to recommend the treatment action for the subsequent time step.
+The second agent, a \textbf{revealer}, possesses \emph{current} (or some surrogate of current) and past patient data, often collected by sensors, and determines whether to reveal this information to the recommender, enabling the learning of personalized treatment.